LosWheatleynDew/discordcontrolledvibrator/README.md

 # Discord Controlled Vibrator
-Yes its exactly what it says.
+Yes its exactly what it says.\
+If you want someone to control your DIY vibrator but they're hundreds of kilometers(miles) away from you.
+This program is perfect for you
 ## Description

 You use a Raspberry Pi to control a motor using PWM.
 Means of driving the motor is up to your circuits.
 I personally used a L293D to drive a MOSFET to prevent burning (its very stupid but this project is stupid enough)..\